Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_design_question/README.md

 ### Solution 1:
 Play the Pac-Man game using Deep Q-Network(DQN).

-GIF of the agent playing `MS PacMan` using Gym:
+GIF of the agent playing `MS PacMan` game environment using Gym:

 ![Agent Playing](assets/pacman.gif)